unleashy/cwsrb/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/unleashy/cwsrb.
+Don't forget to use rubocop!

 ## License